 This tsuba is for a Wakizashi and the dimensions are 67mm x 64mm x 3.5mm.

 The theme depicts Shigure-tei 時雨亭.
-Shigure-tei was the mountain retreat of Fujiwara no Sadaie (藤原定家), better-known as Fujiwara no Teika (1162 – 1241) and it was here that he completed the famous anthology Hyakunin Isshu 百人一首 or 100 Poems by 100 Poets.
+Shigure-tei was the mountain retreat of the poet Fujiwara no Sadaie (藤原定家), better-known as Fujiwara no Teika (1162 – 1241) and it was here that he completed the famous anthology Hyakunin Isshu 百人一首 or 100 Poems by 100 Poets.

 In his early years, Teika met Princess Shikishi (式子内親王 Shikishi Naishinnō) and it is said that they wrote to each other for many years and that Teika was a great admirer of the Princes’s poetry.
 Teika began visiting Princess Shikishi with great frequency and all of this become the basis for suspicion of a love affair between them.

 Later on, in the fifteenth century a Noh play was written titled Teika and by then the love affair between the Princessi and Teika had raken the shape of a widely known fact and generated an image of a tragic love.

 In the play, a traveling monk takes shelter from the rain in an old abandoned cottage.
 A lady appears and guides him to a tombstone wrapped in vines and creepers.
 This was her grave and she, the princess Shikishi, whom Teika had much loved and grieved her death.
 The cottage is known as Shigure-tei and Teika’s soul is said to have dwelt in the vines.
 It was at this point that the traveler monk decided to recite a sutra for the couple, releasing their souls to the heavens where they could finally rest.